taataa/tapspace/docs/api/index.md

 <a name="tapspacegeometrydirection"></a>
 ## [tapspace](#tapspace).[geometry](#tapspacegeometry).[Direction](#tapspacegeometrydirection)(basis, angle)

-Direction in space represented as an absolute angle.
+Direction on xy-plane represented as an absolute angle.
 The representation depends on the orientation of the coordinate space and therefore the angle needs conversion between planes.
 In contrast, a rotation is a change in the angle and does not depend on